dotnet/spark/examples/Microsoft.Spark.CSharp.Examples/MachineLearning/Sentiment/README.md

 ## ML.NET

-### 1. Build and Train Your Model

 [ML.NET](dot.net/ml) is an open source and cross-platform machine learning framework that allows .NET developers to easily integrate ML into .NET apps without any prior ML experience.

+### 1. Download Model Builder

 We'll use ML.NET to build and train a model through [Model Builder](https://dotnet.microsoft.com/apps/machinelearning-ai/ml-dotnet/model-builder), a Visual Studio extension that provides an easy to understand visual interface to build, train, and deploy machine learning models.
 Model Builder can be downloaded [here](https://marketplace.visualstudio.com/items?itemName=MLNET.07).

 ![Model Builder](https://mlnet.gallerycdn.vsassets.io/extensions/mlnet/07/16.0.1909.2101/1569301315962/add-machine-learning.gif)

+**Note:** You can also develop a model without Model Builder.
+Model Builder just provides an easier way to develop a model that doesn't require prior ML experience.

+### 2. Build and Train Your Model

 Follow the [Model Builder Getting Started Guide](https://dotnet.microsoft.com/learn/machinelearning-ai/ml-dotnet-get-started-tutorial/intro) to train your model using the sentiment analysis scenario.

+Follow the steps to:

+* Create a new C# Console App
+* Pick the **Sentiment Analysis** scenario
+* Train using the **Amazon.csv** dataset

 ![Sentiment Analysis Model Builder](https://dotnet.microsoft.com/static/images/model-builder-vs.png?v=9On8qwmGIXdAyX_-zAmATwYU7fd7tzem-_ojnv1G7XI)

+### 3. Generate Model and Code

 In the last step of using Model Builder, you'll produce a zip file containing the trained ML.NET model.
+In the image below, you can see it's contained in **MLModel.zip.**

 ![ML.NET Zip and Files](https://github.com/bamurtaugh/spark/blob/SparkMLNet/examples/Microsoft.Spark.CSharp.Examples/MachineLearning/images/modelbuilder5proj.PNG)